SAFedorov/MathematicaUtilities/README.md

 An experimental physicist's aid in data analysis using Mathematica.

-The core of the package is dedicated to operations on lists of the form `{{x1, y1}, {x2, y2}, ...}` (named `XYLists`), a natural format for many kinds of experimental and numerical simulation data.
+The core of the package is dedicated to operations on lists of x and y values stored as `{{x1, y1}, {x2, y2}, ...}` – a natural format in which many kinds of experimental and numerical data come to be processed.
+Such lists are unsurprisingly called `XYLists` throughout the package.

 Tested with Mathematica 11.0

 ## Installation

 To use this package, the "utilities.m" file and the "Utilities" folder of this repo should be reachable from the Mathematica `$Path`.

+The simplest way to achieve this is to copy the "Utilities" folder from this repository to the folder with the Mathematica notebook that you would like to use the package from.

-One way to arrange this is to download the repo content into a local folder, e.g. "C:\\...\\MathematicaUtilities", and add the following command to the Mathematica initialization file `$UserBaseDirectory`\Kernel\init.m:
+Alternatively, to have the package always available right after the Mathematica startup, download the repo locally, e.g. to "C:\\...\\MathematicaUtilities", and add the following command to the initialization file `$UserBaseDirectory`\Kernel\init.m:
 ```Mathematica
 Module[{dirname},
 	dirname="C:\\...\\MathematicaUtilities";
 	If[!MemberQ[$Path,dirname],PrependTo[$Path,dirname]]
 ]
 ```
-This will automatically make the package reachable on every startup.

-Alternatively, a simpler solution is just to keep the "Utilities" folder in the same folder as the Mathematica notebook that uses it.

 ## Getting started

-Suppose that there is a data table - an oscilloscope trace in this example - that is saved in a txt file like this
+Suppose that there is a data table – an oscilloscope trace in this example – that is saved in a txt file like this
 ```
 # Time (s) Voltage (V)
 -0.010000000 4.396614e-05